Introduction to R and RStudio

 Downloading the World Values Survey (WVS) Dataset

-For this workshop, we will try loading a dataset from a file.
+For this workshop, we will try loading a dataset from a file into a dataframe!

 Go to the course website and go to the ‘Dataset’ tab to download the data file and information about this WVS data